lrspeiser/DensityDependentMetricModel/README.md

 **Rotation curve signatures**: The functional form produces subtle but measurable deviations from MOND's interpolating function.
 Where MOND predicts ν(x) = x/(1+x) for the transition between regimes, DDMM yields a different functional form testable with percent-level rotation curve measurements.

 **Environmental dependencies**: Unlike dark matter halos whose properties depend primarily on formation history, DDMM predicts systematic variations based on large-scale density environments.
 Galaxies in voids should show stronger enhancement than those in clusters, a correlation absent in dark matter models.

+This connects to the External Field Effect (EFE), a striking prediction of MOND and environment-dependent gravities that the internal dynamics of a low-density system can be influenced by external gravitational fields.
+Recent galaxy data strongly support this effect: Chae et al. [36] detected the EFE at 8-11σ confidence, finding that rotationally supported galaxies in strong external fields deviate from the standard mass-acceleration relation exactly as predicted by modified gravity theories.
+Such an effect is "not predicted by existing ΛCDM models" and constitutes a significant challenge to conventional gravity.
+DDMM naturally produces an EFE since the value of ξ in a region could be suppressed if that region lies in the gravity well of a larger system.

 **Gravitational lensing**: The metric modification affects light propagation, producing characteristic lensing signatures.
 Strong lensing by galaxies should show enhanced Einstein radii compared to visible matter predictions, while weak lensing profiles will deviate from NFW halos at large radii.

-![Predicted differences between models](figures/model_comparison.png) *Figure 6: Predicted differences in rotation curves between DDMM (solid), MOND (dashed), and NFW dark matter (dotted) for a typical spiral galaxy*
+![Predicted differences between models](figures/model_comparison.png) *Figure 5: Predicted differences in rotation curves between DDMM (solid), MOND (dashed), and NFW dark matter (dotted) for a typical spiral galaxy*

 **Dwarf galaxy dynamics**: Low surface brightness dwarfs provide ideal testing grounds due to their low densities.
 DDMM predicts these systems experience maximum enhancement, potentially explaining their surprisingly high velocity dispersions without invoking extreme dark matter fractions [22].